dqops/dqo/docs/dqo-concepts/dqops-user-interface-overview.md

 - **Tables:** Displays a summary of the data quality status for tables in this connection.
 - **Columns:** Displays a summary of the data quality status for columns in this connection.
 - **Default grouping template:** Allows setting up data grouping globally at the data source level.
 [Learn how to configure data grouping](../working-with-dqo/set-up-data-grouping-for-data-quality-checks.md).
-- **Incidents and notifications:** Allows configuring incidents and Webhooks for notifications.
-[Learn more about incidents](../working-with-dqo/managing-data-quality-incidents-with-dqops.md) that let you keep track of the issues that arise during data quality monitoring.
-[Learn how to configure notifications](../integrations/webhooks/index.md) whenever a new incident is created or modified.
+- **Incident grouping**: Allows configuring incidents grouping level.
+[Learn more about incidents](./grouping-data-quality-issues-to-incidents.md) that let you keep track of the issues that arise during data quality monitoring.
+- **Notifications:** Allows configuring incidents and Webhooks for notifications.
+[Learn how to configure notifications](./grouping-data-quality-issues-to-incidents.md#configure-notification-for-an-incident) whenever a new incident is created or modified.

 ![Main workspace tabs - Profiling](https://dqops.com/docs/images/working-with-dqo/navigating-the-graphical-interface/main-workspace-tabs-profiling2.png){ loading=lazy; width="1200px" }